Navajo Technical University: Academics

 NTU offers a variety of academic programs, including certificates, associate degrees, bachelor's degree, and a Master of Arts degree in Diné Studies.
 As of 2011, it is one of seven tribal colleges in the U.S. to offer a degree related to tribal administration.
+In 2023, the university introduced a doctoral program in Diné language and culture.

 Partnerships

 NTU is a member of the American Indian Higher Education Consortium (AIHEC), a community of tribally- and federally-chartered institutions.
 NTU was created in response to the higher education needs of American Indians.
 It generally serves geographically isolated populations that have no other means of accessing education beyond the high school level.